elm-city-craftworks/practicing-ruby-manuscripts/articles/v8/002-formula-processing.md

 Not much is going on here -- we have some named variables, some numerical values, and a simple formula: `length * width * height`.
 Nothing in this example appears to be sensitive data, so on the surface it may not be clear why safety is a key concern here.

 To understand the risks, you consider an alternative implementation that allows mathematical formulas to be evaluated directly as plain Ruby code.
-You implement the equivalent formula evalator without the use of an external library, just to see what it would look like:
+You implement the equivalent formula evaluator without the use of an external library, just to see what it would look like:

 ```ruby
 def evaluate_formula(expression, variables)